-MSPB will use the information collected to process, evaluate, and make decisions on requests for reasonable accommodation for medical or religious reasons from applicants for employment and MSPB employees.
+MSPB will use the information collected to process, evaluate, and make decisions on requests for reasonable accommodation for disability, medical, pregnancy-related, or religious reasons from applicants for MSPB employment, former and current MSPB employees, and participants in MSPB programs.
 The information will also be used to track and report the processing of such requests to ensure compliance with applicable requirements in law, regulation, and policy.
 Finally, the information may also be used to facilitate the accommodation granted.